 Finally something’s moving!
 It can be frustrating trying to drive innovation in healthcare technology.
 Slow adoption rates, intractable EHR vendors, and misaligned objectives can make for slow going.
-But as I reflect back on the year, it is clear that we are starting to sense a fundamental shift.
+But as I reflect back on 2018, it is clear that we are starting to sense a fundamental shift.
 Three trends are converging that will have a hugely positive impact on healthcare.
 Technologies that enable the remote monitoring of patient health and–with greater adoption of the FHIR standard–progress on healthcare data interoperability are converging with an increased emphasis on quality-based care.
 We are at an inflection point, which will finally allow the healthcare ecosystem to focus on the patient, and for the patient to become more meaningfully engaged in their own care.
 Here’s a deeper look at the first two of these trends.

 Telehealth: It’s not just chatbots and video chat.

 Telehealth has been talked about for a while for its potential to meet consumer demands and improve access to care–especially in remote areas.
 While the benefit to the consumer is clear, less has been discussed on the benefit to the provider.
 This is partially because people tend to think of telehealth as chatbots and video chats.
 Two components of telehealth are growing in demand for providers: remote patient monitoring and integration into the provider workflow.